sisinflab/warprec/warprec/data/README.md

 The `Temporal splitting` will split the data using the timestamp.
 If a temporal splitting strategy is chosen inside the configuration, the timestamp column will be mandatory inside the raw data.
 Temporal strategies available in WarpRec are:

-- **temporal holdout**: The temporal holdout will extract from the original data a given ration of the latest transactions.
+- **temporal holdout**: The temporal holdout will extract from the original data a given ratio of the latest transactions.
 - **temporal leave k out**: The temporal leave k out will extract from the original data a given number of the latest transactions for each user.

 ### 📅 Timestamp slicing